 Inspired by the "IndieWeb Camps" and "Federated Social Web Summits", the workshop hosted a session of demonstrations of running code.
 Tantek Çelik began by introducing the idea of "IndieWeb", based on the twin principles of Own your own data, Eat your own dogfood, and Publish Own Site, Syndicate Elsewhere.

-Aaron Pareki showed how by running his own domain he could be his own identity server (IndieAuth), and then with Bret Comnes a demonstration was done showing how a watch could be used to authenticate into a site @@.
+Aaron Pareki showed how by running his own domain he could be his own identity server (IndieAuth), and then with Bret Comnes demonstrated how a watch could be used to authenticate into a site @@.

 Evan Prodromou (Status.Net) presented his new "Pump.io" codebase for an ActivityStreams server with varying degrees of privacy, allowing streams to be filtered and writable only to certain groups.